-The key to getting through the holidays with your sobriety intact is to avoid the urge to self-medicate when trying to overcome these feelings.
+The key to getting through the holidays with your sobriety intact is to avoid the urge to self-medicate when trying to overcome these feelings of holiday anxiety.

 Make a strategy and be ready for any situation that comes up during the holidays so you can survive these few weeks without turning to drugs or alcohol.

 1. Practice self-care